111110100/ozlottopy/README.md

 |Saturday|[Tatts](https://gnetwork.com.au/lotto-results/)

 ## Text-based bar graph
 The script also generates a bar graph with the drawn frequency of each number.
-These frequencies are used as weights to help suggest numbers.
+These frequencies can used as weights to help suggest numbers if ```USEWEIGHTS``` is set to ```true```.
 It also generates probability distribution of winning odd/even number combinations vs the actual drawn numbers.

 ## Environment variables
 You can use a .env file with the following values: